iotaledger/bee/documentation/docs/getting_started/security_101.md

 PoW takes time and uses your node's computational power.
 So consider enabling it according to your infrastructure.

 ## Load Balancing
-If you run more than one node, it's a good practice to make sure that you distribute the API requests among all of them.
+If you run more than one node, it is a good practice to make sure that you distribute the API requests among all of them.

 To evenly distribute the API requests among all your nodes, you can run a reverse proxy server that will act as a load balancer ([HAProxy](http://www.haproxy.org/), [Traefik](https://traefik.io/), [Nginx](https://www.nginx.com/), [Apache](https://www.apache.org/), etc.).
 This way, you can have one domain name for your reverse proxy server that all nodes will send their API calls to.
 On the backend, the nodes with the most spare computational power will process the request and return the response.